igormironchik/cfgfile/README.md

 OTHER DEALINGS IN THE SOFTWARE.

-# COMPILING
+# Compilling

- * Juct run qmake and then make, as usually.
+Juct run qmake and then make, as usually.

 # About